-I didn't take many pictures this trip, but found a few good murals, like colorful one in the Meterie.
+I didn't take many pictures this trip, but found a few good murals, like this colorful one in the Meterie.

 I was working with a point and shoot and was in the shadow of my impending third year exam for residency and not sure whether I am meant to be taking pictures in New Orleans.
 I do love it, but not living here I don't feel rooted enough at times to take on a big photography project here.
 Either way, it was nice to sit with Joe at the tire shop and just talk with someone outside my usual sphere.